Forms and levels of material reception conditions

 Greek Council for Refugees Visit Website

-• Premises used for the purpose of housing applicants during the examination of an application for international protection made at the border or in transit zones;
+• Premises used for the purpose of accommodating applicants during the examination of an application for international protection made at the border or in transit zones;

 • Accommodation centres, which can operate in properly customised public or private buildings, under the management of public or private non-profit entities or international organisations and guarantee a suitable standard of living;

-• Private houses, flats and hotels, rented for the purposes of accommodation programmes implemented by public or private non-profit entities or international organisations.
+• Private houses, flats and hotels, rented in the context of accommodation programmes implemented by public or private non-profit entities or international organisations.

-In all cases, the provision of housing is under the supervision of the competent reception authority, in collaboration, where appropriate, with other competent state bodies.
+In all cases, the provision of accommodation is under the supervision of the competent reception authority, in collaboration, where applicable, with other competent state bodies.
 The law provides that the specific situation of vulnerable persons, such as minors (accompanied and unaccompanied), people with disabilities, elderly people, single-parent households and pregnant women, should be taken into account in the provision of reception conditions.[2]

 • Beneficiaries of international protection who upon turning 18 reside in accommodation centres for UAM or in temporary accommodation spaces for UAM, for a period of three months following their placement to the aforementioned accommodation spaces.

-In both cases, the new residency requirement as a pre-condition for receiving cash assistance, took effect on 1 July 2021, after first being announced through Press Releases issued by the MoMA in April and May 2021,[14] and subsequently introduced in ministerial decisions in July and September.[15]
-As per the new framework, cash assistance is provided to those eligible at the end of each month, as long as it can be certified that they continue to reside in the facilities designated by the MoMA (i.e. facilities of the reception system).
-Applicants who are not accommodated in these facilities need to first apply, then be referred to and lastly placed to such accommodation, before the procedure for accessing the cash assistance can (re)start.[16]
-In these cases, the application can only be made through actors that are registered on the special referral platform of the ESTIA program (e.g. NGOs), while referrals can only take place under the responsibility of the RIS.
+In both cases, the new residency requirement as a pre-condition for receiving financial aid took effect on 1 July 2021, after first being announced through Press Releases issued by the MoMA in April and May 2021,[10] and subsequently introduced in ministerial decisions in July and September.[11]
+As per the new framework, financial aid is provided to those eligible at the end of each month, as long as it can be certified that they continue to reside in facilities operating under the MoMA (i.e., facilities of the reception system).
+Applicants who are not accommodated in these facilities need to first apply, then be referred to and lastly placed in such accommodation, before the procedure for accessing financial aid can (re)start.[12]

-The decision to interrupt cash assistance to asylum applicants not accommodated in the reception system raised significant concerns, inter alia because it amounted to the withdrawal of material reception conditions to an estimated 25,000 asylum applicants,[17] without any personalised assessment or reasoned decision, thus potentially also amounting to a violation of article 20 of Directive 2013/33/EU (as transposed by article 57 L 4636/2019 which was afterwards replaced by article 61 of L. 4939/2022).
-Furthermore, as highlighted by 30 civil society organisations in a joint statement published in June 2021,[18] the decision came at the detriment of integration.
+The decision to interrupt cash assistance to asylum applicants not accommodated in the reception system raised significant concerns, inter alia because it amounted to the withdrawal of material reception conditions for an estimated 25,000 asylum applicants,[13] without any personalised assessment or reasoned decision, thus potentially also amounting to a violation of article 20 of Directive 2013/33/EU (as transposed by article 57 IPA, which was afterwards replaced by article 61 Asylum Code).
+Furthermore, as highlighted by 30 civil society organisations in a joint statement published in June 2021,[14] the decision came at the detriment of integration.
 In practice, many of those affected were called to abandon a place of residence of their own choice –which they were able to sustain with the cash-based support– and to abandon their communities and friends, in order to return to camps, where they would have to be in isolation from society.
 The decision also failed to take into consideration the protection risks that could arise at least for some in the context of suddenly having to share accommodation in a camp.
-As observed,[19] applicants from some communities ended up preferring losing the financial support out of fear (e.g. of being identified by authorities of their countries).
-It lastly also failed to take into consideration the severely limited capacity of NGOs, which were in practice called to implement the decision, to support their beneficiaries as part of the transition.
+As observed,[15] applicants from some communities ended up preferring losing the financial support out of fear that residence in a camp would expose them to risks connected with their fear of persecution.
+It lastly also failed to take into consideration the severely limited capacity of NGOs – which were in practice called to implement the decision– to support their beneficiaries as part of the transition.

 [1] Article 59(1) Asylum Code.